Simple Tips and Advice for Joining in with Veganuary was originally published in January 2019 and updated in January 2022.

 Please note that seitan is made from wheat gluten, so if you have an intolerance or allergy to either, you should steer clear of it.

 With restaurants like Wagamama, Zizzi, Prezzo and Tampopo all offering vegan options, it’s easier than ever before to eat out.
+Wagamama have recently made 50% of their menu vegan to help tackle the climate emergency.
+This is a huge move in the right direction, hopefully other restaurants will take note.
 Not wanting to be left out, Pizza Hut and Pizza Express also offer vegan options.
-Pizza Hut used to only offer the vegan cheese through their restaurants, not a dedicated take-away – I’m unsure if this is still the case.

-Even places like Starbucks, Costa Coffee, Caffe Nero and Pret A Manger are getting in on the action.
-With a range of vegan wraps and desserts now available, you can grab yourself a quick bite to eat or a snack, while you chill out and have a coffee.
+Starbucks, Costa Coffee, Caffe Nero, Pret A Manger, Burger King, McDonald’s, and KFC are also getting in on the action.
+With a range of vegan wraps, burgers, and desserts now available, you can grab yourself a quick bite to eat or a snack, while you chill out and have a coffee.

-Last year, Papa John’s even jumped on the bandwagon and started offering vegan options.
+In 2019, Papa John’s also jumped on the bandwagon and started offering vegan options.
 Although they’re takeaway only, I thought they deserved a mention.
-Since we discovered their pizza’s, they’ve become a regular at chez Roberts on a Saturday night.
+When we first discovered their pizza’s, they became a regular at chez Roberts on a Saturday night for many months.

 Ah yes, the age-old question that everyone wants to know.
 The one thing that no-one gives a shit about until you mention you follow a vegan diet.
 Where do you get your protein from?

 Getting enough protein on a vegan diet isn’t a problem.
 I even wrote a blog post about it here.
 But in short, you can get protein from grains, legumes, nuts, and seeds.
 Sources include, tofu, quinoa, rice, peanut butter, peas, kale, spinach and broccoli.